uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment1/assignment1.component.content.md

 <app-assignment-submission-link linkSubmission="{{ page.link_project_1a }}"></app-assignment-submission-link>

-If you are still attempting to add, or otherwise unable to access the submission system, submit via the instructor email address.
+If you are still attempting to add, or otherwise unable to access the submission system, submit via the staff email address.

 In section, be prepared to contribute your initial ideas as part of a larger brainstorm.